Bladder Infection Symptoms & Causes

 These infections always require treatment with antibiotics.
 The specific drug you’ll need depends on the type of bacteria found in a culture of your urine and on your general health.
 You’re most likely to get amoxicillin, nitrofurantoin, trimethoprim or a combination of trimethoprim and sulfamethoxazole.
 Be sure to take the entire course of antibiotics prescribed even if your symptoms clear up quickly.
 An uncomplicated bladder infection may require only three days of treatment, while recurrent infections may need a longer course.
 Alternatively, your physician may recommend taking the drugs for a few days on your own whenever bladder infection symptoms return.
 If an infection is related to sexual activity, you may be instructed to take an antibiotic after sexual intercourse.

-What therapies does Dr. Weil recommend for bladder infections?
+What therapies does Dr. Weil recommend for a bladder infection?

 While antibiotics are necessary for treatment of bladder infection symptoms, the following measures can help prevent and treat bladder infections: